ably77/RH-demos/strimzi-0.12.1/README.md

 We can also manipulate the kafka-specific parameters under the `command` spec, this will allow us to send messages to other topics, increase the number of messages per actor, how large the messages are, and how quickly they come through:

-In our default example we want to send our messages to the topic `my-topic`, each actor sending 10 messages, each message with a record size of 5 bytes, and at a throughput of 1000 messages/second maximum.
+In our default example we want to send our messages to the topic `my-topic1`, each actor sending 10 messages, each message with a record size of 5 bytes, and at a throughput of 1000 messages/second maximum.
 ```
 --topic my-topic1
 --num-records 10